 Tips to Improve Your iPhone Battery Longevity

 Here are the tips you can follow to extend and maintain your iPhone’s battery health for as long as possible:

 - Avoid keeping the battery at extremes, i.e., charging the iPhone to 100% or draining it down to 0.
 A 40-80% range is a sweet spot for the battery.

 - Avoid using the iPhone at extreme temperatures.
-The ideal ambient temperature for iPhones is 16°C to 22°C, and temperatures above 35°C have the potential to damage the battery capacity.
+The ideal ambient temperature for iPhones is 16°C to 22°C, and temperatures above 35°C can potentially damage the battery capacity.
 The same holds for temperatures below 0°C.

 - Use the original Apple Charger and cable to charge your iPhone.
-If using a third-party product, make sure it’s MFI certified by Apple.
+If using a third-party product, ensure it’s MFI-certified by Apple.

-This was all about what to do if your iPhone is not charging past 80% even when plugged into a fast charger or optimized charging is already disabled.
-I hope the above guide helps you charge your iPhone quickly as and when required and also maintain its battery health over the long term.
+This was all about what to do if your iPhone is not charging past 80%, even when plugged into a fast charger or optimized charging is already disabled.
+I hope the above guide helps you charge your iPhone quickly as and when required and also maintains its battery health over the long term.

 You can also follow us for instant tech news at Google News or for tips and tricks, smartphones & gadgets reviews, join GadgetsToUse Telegram Group or for the latest review videos subscribe GadgetsToUse Youtube Channel.